urql-graphql/urql/docs/graphcache/errors.md

 ## (25) Invalid root traversal

-> Invalid root traversel: A selection was being read on `???` which is an uncached root type.
+> Invalid root traversal: A selection was being read on `???` which is an uncached root type.
 > The `Mutation` and `Subscription` types are special Operation Root Types and cannot be read back
 > from the cache.